cbh34680/WinCse/README.md

 ## Limitations
 - Some constraints can be relaxed by modifying the [configuration file](./doc/conf-example.txt).
-- Operations such as bucket creation and deletion are not supported.
+- Bucket creation and deletion are not available.
-- To facilitate bug detection, `abort()` is used, which may result in forced termination.
+- `abort()` is used to help detect issues, but it may cause forced termination.
 - For other limitations, refer to the [Limitations](./doc/limitations.md) page.

 ## Notes
-- This software has only been tested on Windows 11.
+- This software has been tested only on Windows 11, and compatibility with other versions is not guaranteed.

 ## License
 This project is licensed under both [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) and [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).